How I Vibe: Jonathan Wong, P.Eng, PMP, Project Manager

 Adding to the challenge was that many of Wong’s co-workers still preferred using pen and paper for much of their work.
 And, as with any team, the range of technological know-how was incredibly varied.
-While younger members of the team could navigate new software with relative ease, the pen-and-paper type questioned how valuable a more tech-based solution would be.
+Younger members navigated new software with relative ease.
+But the pen-and-paper type questioned how valuable a more tech-based solution would be.

-Read on to see how Jonathan Wong and the rest of the construction team made the Vibe Board part of their new daily routine.
+Read on to see how Jonathan Wong and the rest of the team incorporates the Vibe Board into every workday.

-Wong also looked into Samsung and the Microsoft Surface Hub, but the Surface Hub in particular was more expensive than what the team wanted.
-With further research, Wong discovered that the Vibe board not only had the best value and made the most economical sense (the company could purchase three Vibe boards for the price of one Surface Hub), but it was also the lowest risk option for the company’s needs.
+Wong also looked into Samsung and the Microsoft Surface Hub .
+The Surface Hub in particular was more expensive than what the team wanted.
+With further research, Wong discovered that the Vibe Board had a lot of benefits.
+Not only did it have the best value and make the most economical sense (the company could purchase three Vibe Boards for the price of one Surface Hub), but it was also the lowest risk option for the company’s needs.
 Another selling point: the ease of getting right to work.

 “We didn’t have to assemble anything,” Wong said. “[And] the touchscreen capability is more seamless than someone clicking a mouse and keyboard.
 It’s good that you have those options; it’s just when you’re in the thick of things, moving around on the page or on the screen, [the touchscreen] is easier instead of scrolling or adjusting your window so you can zoom in or zoom out.”

-To make the transition to collaboration tools easier, employees attended a tutorial session to learn what Vibe could do and ask questions about the board’s functionality.
+Employees attended a session to learn what Vibe could do for team collaboration and ask questions about the board’s functionality.
 Then, Wong tasked the company’s summer intern with creating a playbook.
-Or rather, two playbooks: one for beginners who only needed the Vibe board for simple tasks, and an advanced version for the team’s more tech-savvy users.
+Or rather, two playbooks: one for beginners who only needed the Vibe Board for simple tasks, and an advanced version for the team’s more tech-savvy users.

-How they’re using Vibe: One of the ways in which the SBW team uses the Vibe board is for navigating construction site logistics.
-The annotation feature combined with the infinite canvas lets them quickly map the potential layout for a new project, such as where to park the equipment, where to station the flagger, and the location of access points in and out of the site.
+One of the ways in which the SBW team uses the Vibe Board is for navigating construction site logistics.
+The annotation feature combined with the infinite canvas lets them quickly map the potential layout for a new project.
+This can include where to park the equipment, where to station the flagger, and the location of access points in and out of the site.

 “It’s kind of like making basketball plays,” Wong said.
 “Where are the players, where are we moving; and everybody just puts their notes on the board.
 Sometimes that’s just the conversation piece that you need with some illustration…it’s a productivity tool, which is what I try to illustrate it as.”

-Productivity often comes up with client meetings, and Wong found that being able to prepare on the Vibe board beforehand not only helps him but his clients, too.
+Productivity often comes up with client meetings .
+Wong found that preparing on the Vibe Board beforehand not only helps him but his clients, too.
 He can clip notes, take screenshots, and add drawings, then annotate directly on the board throughout the meeting.
 Afterward, he can send a full account of what they discussed from the board, which he says clients always appreciate.

 “And the good thing is a lot of people can view it, or I can share it across multiple screens, so people in a larger office and still see what’s happening while I’m on the back end of the room, drawing on the Vibe Board.”

-Building on ideas: While Wong and his team are still discovering everything Vibe can do, he said that so far, “The one thing that I find the best is that you don’t need to really lose any of your ideas, even though you may not know what to do with them right away.
-You just kinda put it on the smartboard and can be like, “Let me go take a look.’
-Maybe there’s something here and you can expand on it, versus, ‘I don’t remember where I put that piece of paper.’”
+Wong and his team are still discovering everything Vibe can do.
+But he said that so far, “The one thing that I find the best is that you don’t need to really lose any of your ideas, even though you may not know what to do with them right away.
+You just kinda put it on the Board and can be like, ‘Let me go take a look.’
+Maybe there’s something here and you can expand on it, versus, ‘I don’t remember where I put that piece of paper.’